aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 chief of state: President Stjepan (Stipe) MESIC (since 18 February 2000)

-head of government: Prime Minister Ivo SANADER (since 9 December 2003); Deputy Prime Ministers Jadranka KOSOR (since 23 December 2003) and Andrija HEBRANG (since 23 December 2003)
+head of government: Prime Minister Ivo SANADER (since 9 December 2003); Deputy Prime Ministers Jadranka KOSOR (since 23 December 2003) and Damir POLANCEC (since 15 February 2005)

-cabinet: Council of Ministers named by the prime minister and approved by the House of Representatives
+cabinet: Council of Ministers named by the prime minister and approved by the parliamentary Assembly

-election results: Stjepan MESIC elected president; percent of vote - Stjepan MESIC (HNS) 56%, Drazen BUDISA (HSLS) 44%
+election results: Stjepan MESIC reelected president; percent of vote - Stjepan MESIC 66%, Jadranka KOSOR 34% in the second round

 Legislative branch:

-unicameral Assembly or Sabor (152 seats; note - one seat was added in the November 2003 parliamentary elections; members elected by popular vote to serve four-year terms); note - House of Counties was abolished in March 2001
+unicameral Assembly or Sabor (152 seats; members elected from party lists by popular vote to serve four-year terms)

 Judicial branch: